mmdolbow/pdf_map_accessibility/README.md

 # PDF Map Accessibility (pdf_map_accessibility)
-A repository of PDF maps and documentation around implementing and testing accessibility.
+A repository of PDF maps and documentation around implementing and testing accessibility, in particular with regard to tagging maps as figures within Adobe Pro.

 This repository will: